top of page

 Anupama is a poet, novelist, professor of English, and research scholar.
 She dons two hats: creative and critical, and on this website, you will find links to some of her writings.

-Her critical writings include the widely-reviewed monograph Utopia and the Village in South Asian Literatures (Palgrave, 2012); "Maritime Transmodernities," an edited collection of essays (Postcolonial Text, 2019), and several essays in academic, peer-reviewed journals.
+Her critical writings include the widely-reviewed monograph Utopia and the Village in South Asian Literatures (Palgrave, 2012); "Maritime Transmodernities," an edited collection of essays (Postcolonial Text, 2019), the forthcoming collection of essays "Transmodernity and Literature: Of Worlds in Contact" (in Asian Review of World Histories, Brill, 2025) and several essays in academic, peer-reviewed journals.

 Anupama is married to the literary scholar and musicologist Suddhaseel Sen. She lives in Jodhpur, India.